microsoft/azure-pipelines-yaml/design/multicheckout.md

 In the above example, three repos will end up checked out.
 `self` is the usual repo where the pipeline YAML was found.
-It will be checked out in the default location.
+It will be checked out in a default location.
 `tools` is another repo in the same Azure DevOps project.
-It will be checked out into `buildTools/`, a subdirectory of a new "resources" directory.
+It will be checked out into `buildTools/`.
 (See [the checkout path](checkout-path.md) spec for more on that feature.)
 Finally, `scripts` is a repo on GitHub.
-It will be checked out into its default location, `scripts/` (driven by the resource name) underneath the resources directory.
+It will be checked out into its default location, `scripts/` (driven by the resource name) underneath the sources directory.

 ## Schema